froger-me/wp-weixin/README.md

 This plugin adds the following major features to WordPress:

 * **WP Weixin settings page:** to configure the plugin with an Official Account.
-* **Wechat Share:** Share posts and pages on Moments or Send to chat, in a pretty way.
+* **WeChat Share:** Share posts and pages on Moments or Send to chat, in a pretty way.
 Triggers javascript events for developers on success and failure.
-* **Wechat JS_SDK:** the `wx` global variable is pre-configured with a signed package to leverage the javascript SDK of Wechat in WordPress themes more easily.
+* **WeChat JS_SDK:** the `wx` global variable is pre-configured with a signed package to leverage the javascript SDK of WeChat in WordPress themes more easily.
 * **WP Weixin QR code generator:** to create custom codes.
-* **Wechat Authentication:** to automatically create and authenticate a user in WordPress.
+* **WeChat Authentication:** to automatically create and authenticate a user in WordPress.
-* **Force Wechat mobile:** to prevent users from browsing the website outside of Wechat.
+* **Force WeChat mobile:** to prevent users from browsing the website outside of WeChat.
 If accessed with an other browser, the page displays a QR code.
-* **Wechat Responder:** acts as an API for developers to receive and respond to calls made by Wechat.
+* **WeChat Responder:** acts as an API for developers to receive and respond to calls made by WeChat.
-* **Force following the Official Account:** to harvest Wechat followers, forcing users to follow the Official Account before accessing the content.
+* **Force following the Official Account:** to harvest WeChat followers, forcing users to follow the Official Account before accessing the content.
-* **Welcome message:** sends a welcome message in Wechat when a user follows the Official Account ; allows to do so with WordPress when the Wechat Responder is enabled.
+* **Welcome message:** sends a welcome message in WeChat when a user follows the Official Account ; allows to do so with WordPress when the WeChat Responder is enabled.
-* **Menu integration:** allows to set the Official Account menus in WordPress when the Wechat Responder is enabled.
+* **Menu integration:** allows to set the Official Account menus in WordPress when the WeChat Responder is enabled.
-* **Proxy (beta):** use a proxy to connect to Wechat.
+* **Proxy (beta):** use a proxy to connect to WeChat.
-* **WordPress Users screen override:** to display Wechat names and Wechat avatars if they exist, instead of the default values in the user screen.
+* **WordPress Users screen override:** to display WeChat names and WeChat avatars if they exist, instead of the default values in the user screen.

-Developers can also build plugins and themes integrated with Wechat with WP Weixin as a core, leveraging its publicly available functions, actions and filters.
+Developers can also build plugins and themes integrated with WeChat with WP Weixin as a core, leveraging its publicly available functions, actions and filters.

 ### Object Cache considerations